prthiaga/mcrouter-wiki/Command-line-options.md

 - `--num-proxies=<N>` Run with N threads.
 Typically one thread per core is a good rule of thumb.
 - `--fibers-max-pool-size=<N>` Maximum number of preallocated free fibers to keep around per thread.
 Should be set to the expected number of outgoing requests in flight - higher numbers will increase performance on request bursts at the expense of constantly higher memory usage.
 - `--fibers-stack-size=<N>` The amount of stack to allocate per fiber, in bytes.
 Should normally not be adjusted unless significant code changes or unusually complicated configs are needed.
-- `--fibers-debug-record-stack-size` ***Debug only.*** Record exact amount of fibers stacks used in the `fibers_stack_high_watermark` stat counter, which is normally an estimate (location at a likely bottom point of the stack).
-This is expensive and only provided for debugging.
-Works by painting the stack with a known value and periodically looking for the amount of undisturbed free space at the end of the stack.
+- `--fibers-record-stack-size-every` Record exact amount of fibers stacks used in the `fibers_stack_high_watermark` stat counter, which is normally an estimate (location at a likely bottom point of the stack) on every N fiber.
+This is expensive, so by default runs on every 100000 fiber.
+- `--disable-fibers-use-guard-pages` By default mcrouter protects fiber stacks from fiber pool with guard page.
+This way on stack overflow we'll immediately crash, not corrupt memory.
+This options provides a way to disable this behavior.
+One particular reason it is useful: 'perf record' may take huge amount of time when running with guard pages.

 ### Queueing
 See [[the discussion on quality of service|Features#quality-of-service]].